Fiserv/digital-disbursements-platform/docs/documentation/features/p2p.md

 ## Prerequisites

--Merchants should enable P2P payments.
+- Merchants should enable P2P payments.
--Applicable only for API merchants.
+- Applicable only for API merchants.
--P2P requires sender details in the request payload.
+- P2P requires sender details in the request payload.
--Generate a TA Token for the card (Visa or Mastercard) for both the sender and recipient using North Backend or Commerce Hub.
+- Generate a TA Token for the card (Visa or Mastercard) for both the sender and recipient using North Backend or Commerce Hub.

 ## Use Case Example(s)